Solitary rectal ulcer syndrome: Biofeedback

-Biofeedback targets pelvic floor behaviours and enables a reprogramming of autonomic nerologic pathways associated with defecation.
-The treatment is particularly helpful for dyssynergic defecation.
+Biofeedback targets pelvic floor behaviors and enables a reprogramming of autonomic neurologic pathways associated with defecation.
+The treatment is particularly helpful for dyssynergic defecation (anismus).
 Research studies have shown that there is improved blood flow to the rectal mucosa after biofeedback therapy.
 The overall rate of complete resolution of both symptoms and ulceration varies at 50-75%.
 Stool frequency and straining effort decrease after this treatment.
-In about 56% of cases biofeedback treatment stops rectal bleeding.
+In about 56% of cases, biofeedback treatment stops rectal bleeding.
 Some patients are able to cease relying on digitation.
 Biofeedback is more effective in children with SRUS compared to adults.

+A randomized controlled study compared topical agents (dexamethasone, sucralfate and bismuth) with biofeedback.
+Overall, biofeedback gave 80% improvements in evacuation difficulty, need for digitation, sensation of incomplete evacuation, evacuation time, and appearance of mucosa on colonoscopy compared to the topical agents (50% improvement).
+However, the degree of long term improvement is not known.

 Topical agents

-Several different topical treatments (i.e. substances applied directly to the ulcer) have been reported, with variable outcomes.
-They are usually administered by enema and may be helpful for short term management of acute symptoms in SRUS.
-They are thought to work by reducing inflammation and physically forming a barrier over the surface of the ulcer to protect it from irritants and allowing it to heal.
-However the long term efficacy is unknown.
-According to a systematic review, 57% of SRUS patients receiving medical treatment had resolution of ulceration.
+Several different topical treatments have been reported, with variable outcomes.
+These are substances applied directly to the ulcer, usually administered by enema.
+They may be helpful for short term management of acute symptoms in SRUS.
+They are thought to work by reducing inflammation and physically forming a barrier over the surface of the ulcer to protect it from irritants, thereby allowing it to heal.
+However, the long term efficacy is unknown.
+According to a systematic review, 57% of SRUS patients who received medical treatment had resolution of ulceration.
 Topical agents which have been used for SRUS include: